Dynamic Feedback Linearization of Control Systems with Symmetry: Geometry of control systems

-But rather than performing this partial prolongation along $u^1$ (i.e. differentiating $u^1$), let us instead reconsider the system (\ref{CharletExample}) in the light of one of its {\em symmetries}.
+But rather than performing this partial prolongation along $u^1$ \big(i.e., differentiating~$u^1$\big), let us instead reconsider the system \eqref{CharletExample} in the light of one of its {\em symmetries}.
 This calculation is quite revealing.

-It is easy to see that $X=\P {x^4}$ is an infinitesimal symmetry of $\CV$ defined by (\ref{CharletExample}); that is, $\LieD_X\CV\subseteq\CV$.
-In fact it is an infinitesimal control admissible symmetry.
-Let us then consider the {\it augmented} distribution
+It is easy to see that $X=\P {x^4}$ is an infinitesimal symmetry of $\CV$ defined by \eqref{CharletExample}; that is, $\LieD_X\CV\subseteq\CV$.
+In fact, it is an infinitesimal control admissible symmetry.
+Let us then consider the {\it augmented} distribution $\wh{\CV}:=\CV\oplus\operatorname{span}\{X\}$, as in Theorems \ref{relGoursatThm} and \ref{relStatFeedbackLin}.
+That is, $\wh{\CV}$ consists of~$\CV$ ``extended'' by its infinitesimal symmetry~$X$.
+The notation is justified since $\CV\cap\{X\}=\{0\}$.